evvvrado/maxwel-legacy/README.md

 ## 📖 Disclaimer

 Maxwel has no affiliation with Riot Games or League of Legends.
+This is a legacy version, new Maxwel Platform coming soon.

 #### ⚙️ forked from [ectoplate](https://github.com/evvvrado/ectoplate) - @evvvrado